patterns/hello-hono/README.md

 ## dev notes
 - using wrangler gh action for d1 migrations
-- todo, do we need to drop all tables before migrations?
+- we need to drop all tables before migrations
+- todo pragma for foreign keys